CleepDevice/cleepapp-audioplayer/README.md

 A player is alive until there is no track to play in its playlist.

-A player in pause state stays alive indefinitely
+A player in pause state stays alive indefinitely.

+A player with repeat enabled on playlist will play forever.